José Trinidad Cabañas: War against Guatemala

 He returned to the presidency on 1 January 1854 and faced difficult political conditions.
 On July to this year, he sent a military column to Nicaragua under the leadership of General Francisco Gomez, who died attacked by cholera on 25 July 1854, without achieving the objectives of imposing the supporters of the old Federation.

 Due to attempts of Cabañas to restore the Central American Federation and his conflicts with the conservative Nicaraguan government of Rafael Carrera, Carrera declared that his aim in Honduras was to overthrow General José Trinidad Cabañas, which achieved backing of the Honduran conservatives, who, led by General Juan Lopez, invaded the nation and defeated to Cabañas on the Battle of Masaguara, in the plains of Santa Rosa and Gracias on 6 October 1855, forcing him to resign the presidency and take refuge in El Salvador.
 General Juan López called the vice-president José Santiago Bueso to hold the presidency of the Executive, on 18 October of same year.

-In El Salvador, Cabañas became both a Minister in the government and head of the National Congress.
+In El Salvador, Cabañas became both as finance minister in the government and head of the National Congress.
 Cabañas traveled to Nicaragua to seek support to regain the Honduran presidency to the Nicaraguan president Patricio Rivas, who didn't give him for alleged influences of adventurer William Walker.
 So he returned to El Salvador, where he lived for many years and served as minister and civil and military governor of San Miguel in the government of his friend Gerardo Barrios (1858–1863).